 Some people have intense needs or backgrounds that can make dating seem intimidating.
 Abuse, divorce, single parenthood, poverty, and other issues may make dating seem like an impossible task.
-Even if you have a complicated background, you can be an incredible partner.
-Focus on all of your strengths rather than only acknowledging your flaws.
-Perhaps you have an incredible zest for life, or you can curate music playlists filled with the most obscure, incredible musicians.
-Everyone has something that they can consider a strength, so take the time to go through all of your potential strengths and begin to build your strength and confidence on that.
+Even if you have a complicated background, you can be a wonderful partner.
+Focus on all your strengths rather than only acknowledging your flaws.
+Perhaps you have an infectious zest for life, or you can curate music playlists filled with the most obscure, amazing musicians.
+Everyone has something that they can consider a strength, so take the time to go through all your potential strengths and begin to build your strength and confidence on that.

-If you feel as though you are undateable, have no fear: it is highly unlikely that you are so entirely unlovable as to be impossible to date.
-There can, however, be plenty of reasons you are struggling to get dates, connect with other people, or maintain a relationship.
-If you are struggling to improve your interactions with others or your confidence seems impossible to improve, you may benefit from the help of a mental health professional, such as those found on ReGain.
+There can be plenty of reasons you are having difficulty getting dates, connecting with other people, or maintaining a relationship.
+If you want help learning how to improve your interactions with others or build your confidence, you may benefit from the help of a mental health professional, such as the relationship counselors on Regain.
 Therapy can help you regain confidence, improve your interpersonal skills, and leave behind the self-imposed label of “undateable.”

 Frequently Asked Questions (FAQs)

 The phrase “undateable men” gets thrown around quite often.
 Many people ask themselves, “am I undateable?”
 The truth is that there is no such thing as permanently undateable men, even if you are yet to find satisfaction in your love life.
 However, numerous factors can create what society considers to be undateable men.
 Some of the factors that create undateable men include:

 So, if you’re worrying about being “undateable,” consider whether there may be certain factors reducing your chances of finding a healthy relationship.